arkon108/getting-clojure/readme.md

 (find-ns 'user)
 ```

-Now you can get everything that n knows about with `ns-map`
+Now you can get everything that ns knows about with `ns-map`

 ```clojure
 (ns-map (find-ns 'user))